Social and Emotional Learning – The Key for Developing the Whole Child

 Whole Child Development:

-Nearpod’s Social Emotional Learning content provides explicit instruction for the skills students need for life and beyond school.
+Nearpod’s Social and Emotional Learning content provides explicit instruction for the skills students need for life and beyond school.
 We aren’t only teaching students math and reading – we are teaching them to be positive and contributing members of society.

 - Self-Awareness – See their connection between current tasks and their personal goals and interests.